atla5/library-json/README.md

 # library-json

 ### short description ###
-collection of library-relevant material put into a json format
+Collect, translate, standardize, and serve collected crosswalk information for common metadata schemas and controlled vocabularies in LIS.

 ### long description ###
-A collection of json objects which attempt to interpret common information/standards systems (e.g. dublin core) or common repositories of various options and controlled vocabularies (e.g. LoC subject headings, ISO language options) in a way that is as helpful, simple, reusable, readable, and extensible as possible.
+A collection of json objects which attempt to interpret common information/standards systems (e.g. dublin core) and controlled vocabularies (e.g. LoC subject headings, ISO language options) in a way that is as helpful, simple, reusable, readable, and extensible as possible.

+Created as the 'model' side for future work to make a searchable interface and conversion API.

 ### rationale ###